TimJMartin/OSMasterMap-Translator/readme.md

         * ogr_format - for .gz files we use /vsigzip/ so that the data can be read directly without uncompressing the files
         * schema_name - this is the database schema you want the data to be loaded into
         * post_processes - contains an array of SQL file names in the database/sql folder that will be used to post process the data.
+    * TOPO_GEO - this is the Geographic chunked version of OS MasterMap Topography Layer.
+        * uses the same options as above
 * database - this uses pg-promise to create the database tables and post process them
     * sql - contains all the required SQL files to create the tables and post processing
 * loader - uses child_process to run the correct OGR2OGR command using the config variables.
 Uses Progress to show user the loading progress